True or False: A fall only “counts” if the patient is injured.

 Even if no injury occurs, every fall must be reported and investigated.
 Why is this important for patient outcomes and safety?

-What is identifying causes and preventing future falls to keep patients safe and progressing?
+This is important due to identifying causes and preventing future falls to keep patients safe and progressing?

 What is the first thing you should do after a fall occurs?